 Seasonal employers do not have to file a Form 941 for quarters in which they have no tax liability because they have paid no wages.
 To tell the IRS that you will not file a return for one or more quarters during the year, check the Seasonal Employer box in part 3 on the Form 941 for every quarter you file.
 See section 12 of Pub.
 15 for more information.

-The preprinted label for your Form 941 will not include the date the quarter ended.
-You must enter that yourself when you file the return.
+When you fill out Form 941, be sure to check the box on the top of the form that corresponds to the quarter reported.
 Generally, the IRS will not inquire about unfiled returns if at least one taxable return is filed each year.
 However, you must check the "Seasonal Employer" box on every Form 941 you file.